-Barb moved to the mountain in the late 70s and built this home next to Jack's property.
-Barb remained in this home until 2000 when she followed her dear friend south to Nags Head.
+Barbara Otto, or "Barb", moved to the mountain in the late 1970's and built this home next to Jack's property.
+Barb remained in this home until 2000 when she followed her dear friend south to Nags Head, North Carolina.
 This cabin is surrounded by woods and features the loveliest porch for sitting and listening to the rushing waters of the Tye River and the birds singing.

-A group of six individuals can happily and comfortably reside in this cabin.
+A group of six can happily and comfortably reside in this cabin.
 The side yard is large and flat and it is perfect for children, pets, and yard games by the campfire.
-Barb’s House offers a living area with a leather couch, two comfortable wing chairs, and a side table with a reading lamp.
+Barb’s House offers a living area with a leather couch, a comfortable sofa chair and a side table with a reading lamp.

 The main downstairs bedroom features a double bed, nightstand and lamp, and a chest of drawers (bed linens, blankets, and pillows are provided).
 Between the two bedrooms, there is a bathroom with a tub/shower combination.
 Guest towels are provided.

 The second downstairs bedroom features a queen bed, nightstand, lamp, chest of drawers and a wooden rocking chair for reading.
 There is also a door that provides access to the back yard and fire pit from this bedroom.